To make your resume stand out, you need to know which skills to highlight. There are two essential types of skills: soft skills and hard skills.

 Requirements:

-When you review a job ad, take a pen— or the bold function — and underline or highlight the skills likely to be keywords.
+When you review a job ad, take a pen — or the bold function on your word processor — and underline or highlight the skills likely to be keywords.
 Add the relevant ones to your resume.
+Let’s find out how to do this effectively!

 Step 2Create a skills section

-Your skills section is another excellent way to highlight your most relevant skills.
+Your skills section is an excellent place to highlight your skills.

-When writing the skills section of your resume, be sure to include those hard skills that are most relevant to your role.
-When mentioning technical skills, like Google Analytics, it’s wise only to include those skills in which you are highly proficient.
+When writing the skills section of your resume, be sure to include the hard skills that are most relevant to your role.
+When mentioning technical skills, like Google Analytics, it’s wise to only include the skills you are highly proficient in.

 Finally, use bullet points to make the section easier to scan.

-The skills section is an important element of any resume, but that isn’t the only way to incorporate hard and soft skills into your resume.
+The skills section isn’t the only place on your resume to incorporate hard and soft skills into.

-Your professional summary near the top of your resume is the perfect place to highlight your top four of five skills.
+Your profile near the top of your resume is the perfect place to highlight your top four or five skills.
+A resume’s profile can take the form of a professional summary or a resume objective.

-Summaries should be between two to five sentences and highlight your most relevant and impressive skills and accomplishments.
+A professional summary should be between two to five sentences long and highlight your most relevant and impressive skills and accomplishments.
 If you are listing an accomplishment, highlight which skills you used to achieve success.
-For example, “Used strong Google Analytics skills to identify content opportunities that resulted in 15% growth in revenue.”

 Use strong action words to describe your achievements and skills.
 Words like “developed,” “implemented,” “led” and “improved” can make your resume more dynamic and impactful.